FOLLOWME-prj/mqtt2json/README.md

 ## 2. Configure ChirpStack Gateway Bridge to Use JSON

 By default, [ChirpStack](https://www.chirpstack.io) encodes uplink and downlink messages in `protobuf` format.
-To use the software in this repository, you must change it to `json`:
+To use this tool as-is, you have two options:

+- Option A: Use JSON encoding (simpler)

 1. Open the gateway bridge configuration file located in `/etc/chirpstack-gateway-bridge/chirpstack-gateway-bridge.toml`
 2. Find the following line: